Toyota ToyoAce: Fifth generation

 Introduced in August 1985, the fifth-generation ToyoAce was based on the fifth-generation Dyna, which had been launched a year earlier.
 The ToyoAce models were generally for lighter duty and are offered with smaller engines, down to the 1,626 cc 1Y petrol unit.
 Models in the 1.5 ton range (called G15) had Y-series chassis codes (Y50/60), while the heavier duty 2–3.5 ton versions have the U-series codes of the Dyna (U80/90, marketed as the ToyoAce G25 and G35).
 The one-tonner was discontinued, with the HiAce truck taking its position in the market.
 There was now also the option of an LPG-powered two-litre engine, and the expanded diesel range now went up to a four-litre six.

 Sixth generation

 The sixth-generation (introduced in May 1995) was merged fully with the Dyna, still with Y-series chassis numbers for the lighter models and U-series for the heavier versions.
 The only difference between the Dyna and the ToyoAce from now on is the badging, and that they are sold through separate sales channels.
 The range expanded again, now also including a wide-bodied rebadging of the Hino Ranger FB.
 The lighter portion of the range remained on the market until 2001, two years after the heavier versions had been replaced.

 Seventh generation

 In May 1999 the heavier diesel versions (1.75-3.5 tons) were replaced by the new seventh-generation ToyoAce.
 A four-ton model was new to the ToyoAce lineup.
 In June 2001, the lighter models were also replaced by the seventh-generation model.
+These have narrower cabins than the heavier variants and accordingly have a different looking front grille.